isomerpages/moe-anchorgreenpri/pages/FAQ Updated.md

 <details class="isomer-details">
 <summary><strong>3.
 I am unable to make it for the P1 Orientation.
 Where can I find the information for my child?</strong></summary>
 <div data-type="detailsContent" class="isomer-details-content">
 Important information on the P1 Orientation will be posted on the school’s website after the event.
-You may find out more here - [https://anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/arrival-and-dismissal-points](https://anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/arrival-and-dismissal-points)
+You may find out more here -<a href="https://anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/arrival-and-dismissal-points" rel="noopener noreferrer nofollow" target="_self">https://anchorgreenpri.moe.edu.sg/resources/p1-orientation-2023/arrival-and-dismissal-points</a>
 <br><br>
 </div></details>